Russula cyanoxantha: Similar species

 The cap of the grey-green Russula grisea is more blue-grey but has violet or green hues with light cream gills; it also grows in mixed forests, particularly under beech, and more rarely in coniferous forests.
 Russula olivacea also may have a variegated cap, but produces yellow spores.
 R. aeruginea is greenish and has forked gills.
 R. variata is frequently forked and found in the east.
 R. versicolor has yellowish, unforked gills.

 Habitat and distribution

 Russula cyanoxantha grows in slightly acidic, but nutrient-rich soil.
 Like all Russulas, it is a mycorrhizal fungus.
 It is found most commonly in beech forests, and often in deciduous or mixed forests.

 It is possible that only European specimens are actually R. cyanoxantha.
 It has been described as appearing from July to October in eastern North America and the Mountain states, and from October to January further west.

 Uses

-The edible mushroom is suitable for many kinds of preparation; the flesh is not as hard as that of many other edible Russulas.
-It has a mild, nutty taste, but is also appreciated by maggots.
+This mushroom is edible, being suitable for many kinds of preparation; the flesh is not as hard as that of many other edible Russulas.
+It has a mild, nutty taste, but the mushroom is often infested with maggots.